psalaberria002/jenkins-plugins-resolver/docs/jpresolver.md

 - `workdir/jpi` will be used to store jpi archives (jenkins plugins).
 - `workdir/meta` will be used to store the plugins metadata.
 - `workdir/graph` will be used to store the plugins dependencies graph from different runs.
+- `workdir/war` will be used to store the Jenkins war detached plugins from different runs.

 ## Cache